hypersleep/torch/README.md

 ## Options

-All fields in Torchfile (except Command and boolean fields) are expandable by environment variables:
+All fields in Torchfile (except boolean fields) are expandable by environment variables:

 ```
 $ export CHECKER_ID=10